openstack/trove/doc/source/user/backup-db-incremental.rst

    Now assume that your ``guest1`` database instance is damaged and you need to restore it from your incremental backups.
-In this example, you use the :command:`trove create` command to create a new database instance called ``guest2``.
+In this example, you use the :command:`openstack database instance create` command to create a new database instance called ``guest2``.

    To incorporate your incremental backups, you simply use the